The world’s leading publication for data science, AI, and ML professionals.

-What Greenwashing Is, and How We Can Use Analytics to Detect It
+What is Greenwashing?
+And How to Use Analytics to Detect It?

-Explore how data analytics can help us to detect and prevent greenwashing to promote genuine sustainability
+Explore how data analytics can help us to detect and prevent greenwashing and promote genuine sustainability.

 Use Data to Detect Green Washing – (Image by Author)